wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 # 44. ‘I Am’ Is True, All Else Is Inference

 >By no effort of logic or imagination can you change the ‘I am’ into ‘I am not’.
-In the very denial of your beïng you assert it.
+In the very denial of your being you assert it.
 Once you realise that the world is your own projection, you are free of it.

-**Maharaj:**&ensp;The perceiver of the world – is he prior to the world, or does he come into beïng along with the world?
+**Maharaj:**&ensp;The perceiver of the world – is he prior to the world, or does he come into being along with the world?

 **Questioner:**&ensp;What a strange question!
 Why do you ask such questions?